 No matter how many times I tell my friends I live in Haarlem, every time we chat, they ask — “So how is life in Amsterdam?”
 Haarlem, people, Haarlem!
-There is so much more to the Netherlands than Amsterdam.
+Trust me, there is so much more to the Netherlands than Amsterdam.

-Haarlem is the capital of Noord-Holland.
-It will take you about 20 minutes to reach by train from Amsterdam.
-With something like 148 trains per day, it is an easy commute.
+Haarlem is the capital of Noord-Holland and it will take you about 20 minutes to reach by train from Amsterdam.
+With something like 148 trains per day, though, it is an easy commute. 🚆

 From Haarlem, you can wiggle your toes on the beach in less than 30 minutes, depending on your mode of transport and choice of the coastal stretch.
 Oh yes, you actually have a choice.